 Do all dogs need a vet referral to start hydrotherapy?

 At Water Walkies, all clients (dogs) require a vet’s approval before commencing hydrotherapy.
 A program is then tailored to their individual needs.
-Some dogs may only require a series of sessions for a short period of their lives to assist with strengthening or recovery from an injury, while other may benefit from ongoing visits to manage chronic conditions or just because they love it so much!
+Some dogs may only require a series of sessions for a short period of their lives to assist with strengthening or recovery from an injury, while others may benefit from ongoing visits to manage chronic conditions or just because they love it so much!
 The team at Water Walkies have also cared for some elderly dogs as part of a palliative approach, keeping their final months or weeks as comfortable (and enjoyable) as possible.

 Finding out more about the Illawarra’s only designated Canine Hydrotherapy Centre is as easy as visiting Water Walkies website.